DorianLatchague/beanstalk-deploy/README.md

 Thanks to GitHub user [Einar Egilsson](https://github.com/einaregilsson) for providing the base to work from.

+### AWS IAM Policy Needed

+Make sure the IAM user with provided credentials is authorized to perform the following policy: ecr:GetAuthorizationToken

 ### Optional parameters

 `dockerrun_json`: You can provide your own Dockerrun.aws.json file.
 You have access to a few parameters inside of this json file.
 I recommend providing the file by using a read-file github action.
 For example: